Waveform

 • bwp (BandwidthPart) – The bandwidth part used for the communication.

-• f0 (float (default: 0)) – The carrier frequency of the waveform.
+• f0 (float) – The carrier frequency of the waveform.
 If it is 0 (default), then a baseband waveform is assumed.
 This should match the value originally used when applying OFDM modulation at the transmitter side.
 See the ofdmModulate() method of the Grid class.

-• cpOffsetRatio (float (default: 0.5)) – This value determines where in the cyclic prefix (Ratio from the beginning of CP), should we start applying FFT.
-The default value of 0.5 means the starting sample for applying FFT is the mid point in the cyclic prefix.
+• cpOffsetRatio (float) – This value determines where, in the cyclic prefix (as a ratio from the beginning of the CP), the FFT should be applied.
+The default value of 0.5 means that the FFT is applied at the midpoint of the cyclic prefix.”

 Returns: